 Currently, there is no cure for Alzheimer’s disease or a way to reverse the damage it has caused, but that will soon change.
 These Alzheimer’s disease breakthroughs have helped us get to where we are today and will help guide us to where we can be tomorrow.

 Early Stages of Discovery

-However, the term ‘Alzheimer’s Disease’ wasn’t coined until 1910.
-While the disease was discovered early in the 1900s, most of the developments didn’t occur until the middle to late 1900s.
-This delay is primarily due to the technological restrictions during these times.
-In 1931, the invention of the electron microscope helped push research, as it allowed scientists to examine the brain in much greater detail.
+While the disease was discovered early in the 1900s, most developments did not occur until the middle to late 1900s.
+This delay was primarily due to the technological restrictions during these times.
+In 1931, however, the invention of the electron microscope helped push research forward, as it allowed scientists to examine the brain in much greater detail.

-While we owe the discovery to the past, recent development has played a vital role in truly understanding Alzheimer’s disease.
-Alzheimer’s disease breakthroughs have taken time to develop, but as technology advances, so does our outstanding of the disease.
+While we owe the discovery of Alzheimer’s disease to the past, recent developments have played a vital role in truly understanding this form of memory impairment.
+Alzheimer’s disease breakthroughs have taken time to develop, but as technology advances, so does our understanding of the disease.

 The Present and Future

 Organizations like the Alzheimer’s Association exist worldwide to raise awareness and funds for Alzheimer’s disease research.
 In 2013, the G8 Summit announced a global effort to cure or create a therapy-altering discovery by 2025.

 Even though we have more to learn about Alzheimer’s disease and are continuing our research to find a cure, these breakthroughs are paving the way for a bright future and building a better tomorrow for those living with Alzheimer’s disease and their families.